The Essentials For Using Images In Your Real Estate Blog

 Eye Candy – It works!

-During our free monthly blogging/social media webinars, we have been giving honest, first impression reviews of websites submitted by our attendees.
+During some of our blogging/social media webinars, we have been known to give honest, first impression reviews of websites submitted by our attendees.
 No punches are pulled and the feedback is often direct and unfiltered.
 I’m sure some feelings are bruised, but they are asking for an honest assessment and we give it to them.
-The feedback we have gotten from attendees on the website reviews has been overwhelmingly positive and as a result we now dedicate an extra session a month to the practice.
+The feedback we have gotten from attendees on the website reviews has been overwhelmingly positive.

 I bring this up because of all the common infractions we see in the real estate blogs submitted for review, the lack of imagery in the articles is most apparent.

 There are many elements to developing blog content that gets read, but arguably the most important (after the headline) is the inclusion of interesting imagery.

 Most online readers need an instant connection and continuous stimulation (eye candy) in order to gain and maintain their interest.
 Leveraging an image (or 2 or more) to enhance your message can mean the difference between a 5 second glance and a 3 minute read of your content.